For Authors

 Writing style

-Avoid writing long and complex sentences.
-Choose short and simple words in general.
 A good sentence length in academic writing is 25 to 30 words.
-Authors are allowed to use AI to polish their language and make it more reader-friendly.
+Authors may use AI to polish their language and make it reader-friendly.
 Papers that are not easy to read may be returned for language revision.
+Our copy-editing does not include a rewrite, only basic grammar correction.
+The JAE emphasises readability and quality of content.
+Our readers are diverse, and many are second-language English speakers, so clear writing is crucial.

 Spelling

 The JAE uses British rather than American spelling.
 However, do not change the spelling in a quote or a name (proper noun).
-If your paper is accepted, the copy editor will implement the U.K. style.
+If your paper is accepted, we will implement UK style.

 Numbers